wasserth/TotalSegmentator/README.md

 ![Alt text](resources/imgs/overview_classes.png)

 Created by the department of [Research and Analysis at University Hospital Basel](https://www.unispital-basel.ch/en/radiologie-nuklearmedizin/forschung).
-If you use it please cite our paper: [https://arxiv.org/abs/2208.05868](https://arxiv.org/abs/2208.05868).
+If you use it please cite our [Radiology AI paper](https://pubs.rsna.org/doi/10.1148/ryai.230024).
 Please also cite [nnUNet](https://github.com/MIC-DKFZ/nnUNet) since TotalSegmentator is heavily based on it.

 ### Installation